matthewmackouse/spiderWatchFace/README.md

 Also this is done on Android Studio becuase the Tic Watch does not support the newer Wear OS watch face's software.

-Inspiration taken from my Apple Watch OS design and this article https://hackaday.com/2022/06/27/developing-a-custom-wearos-watch-face/
+Inspiration taken from the Apple Watch face design and this article https://hackaday.com/2022/06/27/developing-a-custom-wearos-watch-face/